Giygas: Reception

 Since appearing in EarthBound, Giygas has received largely positive reception.
 His role and design was regarded as contrasting with the otherwise lighthearted tone of the rest of EarthBounds story by Brittany Vincent for G4TV.
 Cassandra Ramos for RPGamer identified him as one of her favorite villains, while 1UP.com staff described the battle with Giygas as one of the 25 best boss battles, citing the audio and imagery of Giygas as well as the final portion of the battle.
 Jeremy Parish for 1UP.com used the battle as an example of how games subvert expectations, where the protagonists employ prayer instead of their most powerful attacks to win.
 IGN staff included the battle with Giygas in their list of the 10 most cinematic video game moments.
 NGamer UK staff listed Giygas as one of the most iconic boss encounters in Nintendo history, stating that the defining moment was his design and the method of defeating him.
 GamesRadar+ staff named him one of the best video game antagonists, finding him creepy and a more imposing villain than Kefka Palazzo from Final Fantasy VI.
 Staff for Complex, GameSpot, and UGO Networks listed the fight against Giygas as one of the hardest in video games, with the latter and Chloi Rad for IGN calling him one of the most frightening video game characters.
 He was featured in a GameSpot user-voted poll of the greatest villains in video games, where he lost in the first round to Star Wars: Knights of the Old Republic antagonist Darth Malak.

 Nadia Oxford for IGN described the battle with Giygas as one of the most memorable moments in EarthBound and stated that its significance resonated with people who had not played the game, a sentiment that Cassandra Ramos of RPGamer shared.
 In a work for 1UP.com, Oxford claimed that Itoi took inspiration from Stephen King novels, including It.
 She suggested that Giygas was based on Its antagonist due to a similarly "borderline indescribable" form and the fact that they both succumb to childlike qualities such as faith, friendship, and love.
-She discusses how the battle with Giygas in Mother deviates from traditional final boss battles, citing his deep motivations and music employed, which consists of a "shrill background noise" and a lullaby.
+She discusses how the battle with Giygas in EarthBound Beginnings deviates from traditional final boss battles, citing his deep motivations and music employed, which consists of a "shrill background noise" and a lullaby.
 She suggested that Giygas' degraded form in EarthBound was possibly the result of Giygas' longing for Maria's love.
 Patricia Hernandez for Nightmare Mode discussed how his Mother incarnation "echoes a motif" of children without parental guidance doing poorly because of it.
 Colin Snyder for Vice felt similarly, stating that his story is about the loss of childhood.
 William Hughes for The A.V.
 Club argued that Giygas had an oedipal complex due to his infatuation with his surrogate mother and hatred for his surrogate father over him stealing information from the aliens.